Multi-fidelity Gaussian process regression for noisy outputs and non-nested experimental designs: a comparison between the recursive and non-recursive formulations: Numerical applications

 Regarding the predictions with respect to spatial coordinates, we fix the time component at a given day, in this case: March 22, 2015.
 We compute the MF predictive means and standard deviations on a $100 \times 100$ spatial grid.
-We observe thanks to Figure \ref{fig:codmass_space} that our predictions are still similar to those of \cite[p.~13]{Babaee2020CapeCod} for the same day, in terms of both MF predictive mean and standard deviation values.
+We observe thanks to Figure \ref{fig:codmass_space} that the R-MFGP and NR-MFGP yield close results in terms of the predictive mean and standard deviation.
+Our predictions are still similar to those of \cite[p.~13]{Babaee2020CapeCod} for the same day, in terms of both MF predictive mean and standard deviation values.
 For the MF mean, the same patterns can be observed, notably that colder temperatures are predicted at the east coast around the coordinates $(-70.9, 42.35)$ and also near the center of Cape Cod bay, in the region $[-70.4, -70.2] \times [41.9, 42.0]$.
 As expected, the MF standard deviations are the smallest around the MWRA stations.
 Although we present here only the result for March 22, we did the same computations for other days: January 1st, January 31st, March 2nd, April 1st and May 1st.
 For all tested days, the predictive mean and standard deviations patterns are analogous to the results of \cite{Babaee2020CapeCod}, however, for January 1st especially, but also January 31st, the temperature ranges are different, but this is also due to the fact that the mean predictions are different compared with \cite{Babaee2020CapeCod} at the boundary of the time domain.